jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 If you are unsure, just ask.

 Once you started your research you can ask participants if they know others who match your ideas of possible participants.
 It is likely that they know some other people who work in the same job or have similar hobbies.
-(In the literature, this is also called *»Snowball sampling«*)
+(In the literature, this is also called *“Snowball sampling”*)

 ### Make compromises, if needed